uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Organization Structure

-** Committees and Working Groups
+**Committees and Working Groups**

-* Technical Steering Committee
+* Steering Committee

 * Specification Working Group
 * Open Source Working Group
 * Marketing Committee

+The Steering Committee decides on the priorities or order of business for the organization.
+The Working Groups and Marketing Committee organise work packages and report to the Steering Committee.

-**Special Interest groups**
+**Special Interest Groups (SIGs)**

 * AI Special Interest Group
 * Hardware Special Interest Group